danielmeisinger/group-4/1_DatasetCharacteristics/README.md

 # Dataset Characteristics

-In the script "dataset_analysis.r", the preprocessed data is analyzed with regard to bivariate interrelationsships.
+The dataset analyzed in the script "dataset_analysis.r" contains 50 variables with 9334 entries.
+In this analysis the univariate and bivariate distributions of the data are analysed in details with special regard to subgroup analysis of the product groups.

+(maybe details on the distributions)